golemfactory/yagna/core/payment-driver/erc20/Readme.md

   * A transaction has been scheduled on a chain that is not present in the configuration.
 This can only happen if `payments-config.toml` has been changed in an incorrect manner.
   * Contains: `driver`, `chainId`.
 * `CantSign`:
   * The transaction cannot be signed.
-This means that yagna cannot access the identitiy used for this transfer, which can be caused by it being removed or locked.
+This means that yagna cannot access the identity used for this transfer, which can be caused by it being removed or locked.
   * Contains: `driver`, `network`, `address`.
 * `TxStuck`:
   * A transaction cannot proceed despite being sent to the blockchain.
 The most likely reason is too low `max fee` setting.